bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 tags: ['android', 'React Native', 'java', 'platform specific']
 ---

-Using custom native components in React Native is common thing, so sooner or later you may have to write some functionality in native language and use it in your application.
+Using custom native components in React Native is a common thing, so sooner or later you may have to write some functionality in a native language and use it in your application.
 Let me show you some simple example how to do that.

 ![toy model](/images/putting-native-in-rn/toymodel.JPG)

 ### First prepare code in separate application
-We start with creating simple native application.
-In this example our app will show the user information when headset is plugged in or out.
+We start with creating a simple native application.
+In this example, our app will show the user information when the headset is plugged in or out.
 It involves several native interactions:
 * app lifecycle interaction while registering or unregistering listeners
 * sending and receiving data via intents
-* showing informations by toasts
+* showing information by toasts
 * using application context

 Assuming you are familiar with creating native Android applications example below will be very easy.
-Our app use one activity with simple  layout, that later is gonna be irrelevant.
-Start with private field that will be used with our activity:
+Our app uses one activity with simple a layout, that later is gonna be irrelevant.
+Start with the private fields that will be used with our activity:

 ~~~~java
 private Context mContext;